primev/mev-commit/contracts/README.md

 Next, create a branch off the appropriate release branch (e.g. `release/v0.5.x`) that the currently deployed contract was initially built/deployed from, we'll refer to this as the "upgrade branch".
 Copy/paste the updated implementation contract from `main` into your upgrade branch, by creating a new file with an incremented version number as a postfix of the original contract's filename.
 E.g. if the original contract's filename is `MevCommitAVS.sol`, then the new contract's filename should be `MevCommitAVSV2.sol`.

+If the feat/fix required changes to the storage contract (see limitations above), you **must** also create a new storage contract with an incremented version number as a postfix of the original storage contract's filename.
+E.g. if the original storage contract's filename is `MevCommitAVSStorage.sol`, then the new storage contract's filename should be `MevCommitAVSStorageV2.sol`.

+**If applicable, make sure the incremented implementation contract inherits from the incremented storage contract.
+This is necessary to ensure accurate upgrade safety validation.**

 Now [define the reference contract](https://docs.openzeppelin.com/upgrades-plugins/1.x/api-core#define-reference-contracts) for the upgrade right above the new contract implementation.
 E.g `/// @custom:oz-upgrades-from MevCommitAVS`.

 Finally, build the contracts and use [openzeppelin's cli](https://docs.openzeppelin.com/upgrades-plugins/1.x/api-core#usage) to validate the upgrade.
 Similar to `npx @openzeppelin/upgrades-core validate --contract MevCommitAVSV2`.
 If this command fails, you'll need to address whether a contract upgrade is still possible/appropriate.